Browse our jobs and apply for your next role.

 Third, salary expectations can provide the employer with valuable information about your priorities and motivations.
 For example, if you are willing to accept a lower salary in exchange for other perks or benefits, it can indicate that you are flexible and open to different types of compensation packages.

-Overall, asking about salary expectations can help the employer make a more informed decision about whether to hire you for the job, and can help ensure that both the employer and the employee are on the same page when it comes to compensation.
+Overall, asking about salary expectations can help the employer make a more informed decision about whether to hire you for the job, and can help ensure that both the employer and the employee are on the same page when it comes to compensation and salary benchmarking in Indonesia.